 To read more about this idea, check out this recent Ginia Bellafante article in The New York Times.

 Though Milwaukee's Gaenslen School – which has a special needs population approaching 50 percent – is named for Milwaukee's first orthopedic surgeon, Dr. Frederick J. Gaenslen, an argument could be made that it should have been called Potter School.

-Then-MPS superintendent Milton Potter was the force behind the first classes held specifically for handicapped children in 1913.
+Then-MPS superintendent Milton Potter was the force behind the first classes held specifically for children with disabilities in 1913 (the district also had a school for the hearing impaired).
 Though that program was short-lived, Potter was determined to help educate students who couldn't physically get to regular classes.

-Nine years later, the school – which was educating kids who "needed open-air treatment" and those who were handicapped – was renamed Gaenslen.
+Nine years later, the school – which was educating kids who "needed open-air treatment" and those who had disabilities – was renamed Gaenslen.

 Two years later, a new state of the art building, designed by Alexander Bauer of Eschweiler and Eschweiler Architects Associated, was erected along the Milwaukee River on a six-acre site between Burleigh Street and Auer Avenue in Riverwest.

 The building's classroom wing overhung the riverbank, with views out across the river, and the riverfront property which had been designated as a bird sanctuary.